renderedtext/ruby-101/README.md

 # String: doge            <= :)
 ```
 * [Ruby's documentation](https://ruby-doc.org/core-2.2.0/String.html)
-  about String objects covers all about formatting strings as well
+  about String class has lots of information about formatting strings
-* Method `gets` returns a string by reading from the standard input
+* Method `gets` returns a string by reading text from the standard input
   * Get the result in a variable to use it: `line = gets`